marcelm/cutadapt/doc/guide.rst

 Remember to add the quotation marks; otherwise the shell will interpret the semicolon as a separator between two commands.

-The following parameters are supported at the moment:
+The following parameters are supported:

 ================================================== ============= ================================
 Parameter                                          Global option Adapter-specific parameter